avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 - Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).
 - The basic accounting unit of Karmachain is `Karma Coin` (KCOIN).
 The minimum amount is one-millionth KCOIN which is 1 Karma Cent (KCENT).
 1 KCENT is one Micro KCOIN.
 - The minimum testnet bonding amount is 1 KCOIN.
 We configured it in this way to make it easy to bond and validate.
-- Share the public address of you `Stash account` and request testnet KCOINs for your bond.
+- Share the public address of you `Stash account` and of your `Controller Account` and request testnet KCOINs for your bond.
+Both account will be funded.
-- Keep most of your funds in the `Stash account` since it is meant to be the custodian of your staking funds and move some coins to your `Controller account` so you can pay transaction fees for transactions from this account.
+- Keep most of your funds in the `Stash account` since it is meant to be the custodian of your staking funds and only keep some coins in your `Controller account` so you can pay transaction fees for transactions from this account.

 ## Bond Coins
 Follow these steps to set up your validator.